-But if the blue chips are risky in this unpredictable environment, why would anyone consider small-cap stocks?
+If the blue chips are risky in this unpredictable environment, why would anyone consider small-cap stocks?
 Although admittedly counterintuitive, the small caps may offer a better place to park your money.
 First and foremost, it just doesn’t take much to move these names.
 Any positive developments, no matter how much of a reach, could swing shares massively.

-Of course, that goes for the opposite direction too.
+Of course, that goes in the opposite direction too.
 However, the beauty of small-cap stocks is that you don’t need to invest as much money to see robust returns.
 This leads to another point about the tertiary players of the financial markets: you can potentially advantage their inefficiencies.

 But with small caps, there’s no phoning friends because you might be the only one watching.
 Okay, that’s an exaggeration, but because small caps don’t generate as much interest, you can better exploit market irrationality.